Payment Card Industry (PCI) Data Security Standard (DSS)

 Key:

-is the key that is actually used to encrypt and decrypt data.key-encrypting key
+data-encrypting keyis the key that is actually used to encrypt and decrypt data.key-encrypting keyis used to encrypt/decrypt thedata-encrypting keyto keep it secure.

 Since Symmetric Encryption is used to encrypt any sensitive data, such fields will be refered to as PII (Personally Identifiable Information) and not just PANs as mentioned in the PCI DSS.